JoelDreaver/LinVst3-X/README.md

 If a plugin has trouble with it's display then disabling d2d1 in the winecfg Libraries tab can be tried.

-The Sforzando VST3 runs in a better way with d2d1 disabled for instance.
+The Sforzando VST3 might run in a better way with d2d1 disabled for instance.

-The LinVst3-X server can be preloaded
+LinVst3-X server details.

-wine /usr/bin/lin-vst3-server-x.exe.so
+The LinVst3-X server is first started (after a boot) when a plugin is first loaded and after that the LinVst server continues to run and further plugin loading can occur faster than with LinVst3.

 The LinVst3-X server can be killed